ivngzmn/social-links-profile/README.md

 ### What I learned

 I learned more about group hovering to ensure a seamless hover transition on the list item with a link.
+Note: the screenshot on the Frontend Mentor site varies from the figma in particular with the fonts on the jpeg.

 ### Continued development